soda-lmu/lmu-soda-knowledge-sharing-tutorials/azure_authentication/README.md

 1. In addition, the package supports `azure.identity.InteractiveBrowserCredential()` (Interactive login via the browser) with **persistent token caching on disk** (see [here](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/identity/azure-identity/TOKEN_CACHING.md)) if a user sets the environment variable `AZURE_SODA_WEBLOGIN=advanced`.
+This feature can be super helpful for users who have Two-Factor authentication enabled.
 This, and any future customizations, hopefully make the login process less burdensome.
 Two developers can use exactly the same code, even if on one machine `azure.identity.DefaultAzureCredential()` is called and at a different machine `azure.identity.InteractiveBrowserCredential()`.

-2. Moreover, the first code chunk above is shorter than alternative ones based on `import azure.identity`.
+3. Moreover, the first code chunk above is shorter than alternative ones based on `import azure.identity`.
 Parameters have default values that are more appropriate in an educational context.
-It doesn't distract with superfluous details, which is relevant, in particular, if beginners try to use this code.
+It doesn't distract with superfluous details, which is relevant, in particular, if beginners try to use your code.